-It is easy to open a bank account in Portugal for both residents and non-residents.
-It is advisable especially for expats to open a bank account with an international bank.
+It is easy to open a Portuguese bank account for non-residents.
+It is advisable especially for ex-pats to open a bank account with international banks in Portugal.
 It is a good option if they are considering staying in the country for long.

 A bank account in Portugal makes your life much easier, especially if you plan to stay for a long time.
 With a Portuguese bank account, you can save time and money on your daily transactions.